Tailscale Operator

 ```

-This leverages a [Helm post-install/upgrade hook](https://helm.sh/docs/topics/charts_hooks/) during upgrade or installation.
+This uses a [Helm post-install or upgrade hook](https://helm.sh/docs/topics/charts_hooks/) during upgrade or installation.

 For additional information on Tailscale usage, see: